-A. Courses to which entry is limited or which have special application requirements
+A. Courses to which entry is limited or which have special application requirements special applications and/or applications by a specified date.

 Enrolments in the courses and programmes listed in Part 1 of the Schedule to these Regulations shall normally be limited to the numbers specified in that Schedule.